Unbabel/backend-coding-challenge/README.md

     sudo docker-compose -f docker-compose-dev.yml up -d

+2 - Create virtual environment and install requirements

-2 - Upgrade the database - from the project path:
+3 - Upgrade the database - from the project path:

     flask db upgrade

+4 - Setup the callback URL:

+There are several ways to setup the variable.
-3 - Setup the callback URL, there are two ways.
-Using CALLBACK_IP_ADDRESS using an address reachable by Unbabel Sandbox:
+Using CALLBACK_IP_ADDRESS that will map inside the callback link (http://CALLBACK_IP_ADDRESS/api/translation), this address must be reachable by Unbabel Sandbox:

     export CALLBACK_IP_ADDRESS=somehost.com

+    or

+    export CALLBACK_IP_ADDRESS=10.21.10.10:5000

-Or using a testing proxy from a webhook testing service (e.g. webhook.site) in:
+Define your own CALLBACK_URL, for example using a testing proxy with webhook testing service (e.g. webhook.site) in:

     export CALLBACK_URL=https://webhook.site/00b3fd24-3a7d-42af-9d31-771e7293ddf4

+Note: using the second method the testing proxy must know where to redirect the response.

+Change the application.ini with the desired variable.

-4 - Open one terminal with the application:
+5 - Open one terminal with the application:

     uwsgi --ini config/application.ini

-5 - Open another terminal with Celery:
+6 - Open another terminal with Celery (also need to define step 3):

     celery worker --app=app -l info

+7 - To run the tests

+    python -m unittest

 ### Extra
 You can also build the image